CAMeL-Lab/arafix_ocr/README.md

 ## Usage

+Arafix has 3 main modules:
+- image_to_text: converts image to text and searchable pdf
+- predict: improves the generated text from previous module
+- evaluate: evaluates the word error rate of outputs from the first and second modules

 IMPORTANT NOTE: As of now, the predict module is not ready for use.
 Thus, all related commands in arafix have been commented out.
 Given the current functionality, a user can scan an image and evaluate its accuracy but the output cannot be improved using the predict module.

 To run arafix, do the following: